 The College accepts applications from all qualified candidates.
 However, many more applications are received from qualified candidates than can be admitted.
 While grades and Medical College Admission Test (MCAT) scores are important in selecting candidates for admission, the Admissions Committee recognizes that these statistics, by themselves, do not guarantee later success as an osteopathic physician.
 Therefore, the Admissions Committee employs a holistic approach in which non-academic criteria are also important in making the selection.
-The College seeks a diverse and balanced student population and considers factors additional to academic performance, such as a well-rounded background, cognitive and experiential diversity, work experiences, letters of recommendation, interest in and knowledge of osteopathic medicine, and professional promise.
-To help ascertain these factors, applicants are required to complete the Computer-Based Assessment for Sampling Personal Characteristics (CASPer®) online evaluation tool and take part in an on-campus or virtual interview and a hybrid of the virtual Multiple Mini Interview (MMI).
+The College seeks to enhance its student population and considers factors additional to academic performance, such as a well-rounded background, life experiences, work experiences, letters of recommendation, interest in and knowledge of osteopathic medicine, and professional promise.
+To help ascertain these factors, applicants are required to take part in a Multiple Mini Interview (MMI).
+Decisions of the Admissions Committee regarding the admission of applicants to its programs are final and are not subject to any appeal process.

-Non-Discrimination Policy
+Notice of Non-Discrimination and Equal Opportunity